modernserf/huevos-rancheros/README.md

 # React

-I built this with React, a library made by facebook that patches over the weirdness and rigidity of the DOM with a virtual DOM.
+I built this with React, a library made by facebook __that patches over the weirdness and rigidity of the DOM with a virtual DOM__.
 It happens to be very fast but that's its least interesting feature from my perspective; I use it because it allows me to reason about my code in a way that makes sense to me.
 Let's take a look at the code.

-# code

-Now this is the part in every talk about React where the presenter gets super defensive about "best practices".
-I'm gonna tell you what this does and you can tell me I'm ruining the internet in the Q & A.

 ## Egg.jsx